 In a nutshell, those little guys, only visible under a microscope, make up the foundation of the food soil web.
 When they are plentiful, then the soil can become its own plant nutrient factory and healthcare facility all in one.

-If the soil provides more of the basic services that plants need to grow well, then us gardeners can do less work.
+If the soil provides more of the basic services that plants need to grow well, then gardeners can do less work.
 Since I am all about healthy plants with less work, I’ve done some extensive research on ACT and how to implement it at the homestead level.
 Here’s what I discovered.

 The Dangers of ACT

 In my research, I came across a huge amount of confusing information about brewing compost tea using an aerator.
 Normally I would just focus on what works in this post.
-But in this case, there are some actual dangers to doing ACT wrong.
+However, in this case, there are some actual dangers to doing ACT wrong.

 To help you avoid the hazards, I want to give you the analogy of the “dirty burger” to get you thinking about safety when making ACT.